jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

     }
 ```

-Configurable entities would usually include Test Double behaviors and arguments with multiple behaviors and parameter values with each iterating through as as many [equivalence partitions](https://jhumelsine.github.io/2024/08/08/bdd.html#equivalence-partitioning) as I could think of.
-The test would consist of nested `for` loops for each configurable entity, and then at the deepest nesting, the configurable entities would be passed as arguments to a driver method which contained the test in __Given/When/Then__ format.
-The driver method would initialize the Test Doubles in the __Given__ section with the passed parameter values and call the public method being tested with passed parameter values as well.
+Configurable entities usually include Test Double behaviors and arguments with multiple behaviors and parameter values with each iterating through as as many [equivalence partitions](https://jhumelsine.github.io/2024/08/08/bdd.html#equivalence-partitioning) as I can think of.
+The test consists of nested `for` loops for each configurable entity, and then at the deepest nesting, the configurable entities are passed as arguments to a driver method which contains the test in __Given/When/Then__ format.
+The driver method initializes the Test Doubles in the __Given__ section with the passed parameter values and calls the public method being tested with passed parameter values as well.

 It doesn’t take too many nested configurable entities iterating through their equivalence behavior partitions before the number of calls to the test driver becomes huge.
 It was not uncommon for the number of test driver calls to reach hundreds or thousands of potential configuration iterations.
 Rather than completing in seconds, these tests could take minutes – many minutes.
 It was the price I was willing to pay to ensure that every possible path was being executed, even if I knew that many configurations were redundant.

-While the test driver method was organized in the __Given/When/Then__ structure, it didn’t tend to look like the traditional unit tests.
+While the test driver method is organized in the __Given/When/Then__ structure, it doesn’t tend to look like the traditional unit tests.
 Traditional unit tests tend to be straight to the point.
-Test driver code included more nuance and logic to cover all possible combinations.
+Test driver methods are closer to a template for for all possible configuration combinations.
+Test driver code includes more nuance and logic to cover all possible combinations.

-I would usually start the test driver without parameters where the configuration resided in the test driver itself, like it does in traditional unit tests.
+I usually started the test driver without parameters where the configuration resided in the test driver itself, like it does in traditional unit tests.
 Then I’d declare a configurable element in the test driver method signature and iterate through the possible values in the test that delegated to it.
 One of the configuration argument values would cause the test to fail on one of its iterations.
-I would have to modify the assertion and verification logic in the __Then__ portion of my tests to accommodate different configuration values.
+I would modify the assertion and verification logic in the __Then__ portion of my tests to accommodate different configuration values.

-I would add one more configurable entity at a time until I had all possible configuration combinations were covered.
+I added one more configurable entity at a time until all possible configuration combinations were covered.
 This often required more sophisticated logic in the assertions and verifications.

 The test driver may have to accommodate thousands of configuration combinations.
 It may take minutes before they’re all handled correctly.
 The test driver may iterate hundreds of combinations before failing on one of the configurations, but which one failed?